 When you drink only these shakes for an extended period of time, you’ll more than likely start feeling sick and fatigued.

-Without a daily dose of vitamins C and D, your immune system will struggle to fight infections .
+As per a research by the National Institute of Health (NIH), without a daily dose of vitamins C and D, your immune system will struggle to fight infections .

 Even when you don’t have an illness, your body is constantly dealing with unwanted bacteria and viruses, so you can’t afford to deprive it of the nutrients to fight those battles.